gitbharrat/SnakeAgent-RL/README.md

   <img src="Loss.png" alt="Score per iterations" />
 </div>

-In the beginning, the agent moves randomly, bumping into walls and itself frequently.
-With each game, the agent becomes smarter.
-It starts understanding where the food is and avoids collisions more often.
-After many games, the agent becomes a skilled player.
-It maneuvers the snake like a pro, finding food efficiently and avoiding danger.&#x20;
+In the beginning, the agent should move randomly, bumping into walls and itself frequently.
+With each game, the agent should become smarter, understanding where the food is and avoiding collisions more often.
+Ideally, after many games, the agent should become a skilled player, maneuvering the snake like a pro, finding food efficiently, and avoiding danger.
+However, the model's mean score showed a logarithmic scale pattern, indicating that a deeper model is required for further training.

 ## License